Canine Influenza FAQ

 Q: Is canine influenza virus transmissible from dogs to humans?

 A: To date, there is no evidence of transmission of canine influenza virus from dogs to people.

 Q: Is canine influenza virus transmissible from dogs to cats, horses or other animal species?

 A: To date, there is no evidence of the spread of H3N8 canine influenza from dogs to other animal species.
 The H3N2 strain has been reported to infect cats, and there is some evidence that guinea pigs and ferrets can become infected.

 Q: Do I need to be concerned about putting my dog in daycare or boarding it at a kennel?

-A: If you suspect your dog is ill, immediately contact your veterinary and any playgroups or kennels they attend.
-Any situation that brings multiple dogs together there is an increased risk of spread of illnesses.
+A: If you suspect your dog is ill, immediately contact your veterinary clinic and any playgroups or kennels they attend.
+In any situation that brings multiple dogs together, there is an increased risk of spread of illnesses.
 Ensure the kennel practices proper infection control and are correctly disinfecting the environment regularly.

 Q: My dog has a cough…what should I do?

 A: Consult your veterinarian.
 Coughing can be caused an array of medical problems, and exam performed by a veterinarian can evaluate your dog and recommend appropriate testing and treatment.